MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/Remove-LocalGroupMember.md

 ```

 This command removes several members from the local Administrators group.
 The members that this
-cmdlet removes include a local user account, a Microsoft account, an Microsoft Entra ID account,
+cmdlet removes include a local user account, a Microsoft account, an Microsoft Entra account,
 and a domain group.
 This example uses a placeholder value for the user name of an account at
 Outlook.com.